 "Naw, it was that Samantha chick's name on the register.
 I can't go in there until she fucking checks out.
-Even I got rules I gotta play by.
-But anyway, at the time I didn't really think that much of it, I just figured the party was over.
-Then, a little after they all leave, this big black EscaladeTM pulls up, and this guy gets out and goes into the room."
+But anyway, I don't really think that much of it, I just figured the party was over.
+Then, a little after they all leave, this big black Escalade pulls up, and this guy gets out and goes into the room."